Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 2warm= 3: {'target_replicas': 20, 'replicas_to_start': 17, 'requests_waiting_for_cold_capacity': 85}

-Step 1: pick the right metric.
+Step 1: Pick the right metric.
 Scaling only on CPU percentage misses engine capacity.
 A GPU worker can show little CPU pressure while its weights and KV blocks constrain admission.
 Use request queue depth, queue age, KV cache utilization, and latency SLOs; retain CPU signals for gateway or preprocessing failures.

-Step 2: set a threshold.
+Step 2: Set a threshold.
 Through benchmarking, you determine that one GPU can comfortably handle about 5 concurrent requests while keeping TPOT under 50 ms per token.
 That's your target capacity per replica.

-Step 3: do the math.
+Step 3: Do the math.
 With 100 concurrent requests and 5 requests per GPU, you need 100 / 5 = 20 GPUs.
 If you're starting from one warm instance at 8:59 AM, the autoscaler must add 19 more replicas quickly.

-Step 4: solve the cold-start gap.
+Step 4: Solve the cold-start gap.
 Even if a replica target changes promptly, node provisioning plus model loading can outlast the traffic's latency budget.
 Measure that ready time on your platform.
 If the morning rush is predictable, start warming nodes far enough ahead of the observed ready time, or keep a benchmarked buffer pool that absorbs its first wave.

 The cold start has four distinct phases, each with its own mitigation strategy.
 The ranges below are illustrative planning inputs, not platform guarantees; record your own p50 and p95 timings: